How to accept stock donations: Easy steps for nonprofits

 Plus, if your nonprofit prefers to immediately liquidate stock gifts (recommended to ensure maximum value), their impact will be delayed and their accounting will be complex.
 You’ll need to direct your broker to liquidate received gifts, potentially pay fees, and then wait for the net cash proceeds to transfer.

-How to accept stock donations the modern way: 4 easy steps
+How to accept stock donations the modern way

 1. Use a stock giving tool to facilitate the process.

-Use a tool designed specifically for nonprofit stock donations to improve the donor experience.
+Using a platform designed specifically for nonprofit stock donations is the easiest way to improve the donor experience and streamline your internal operations.

 A nonprofit stock donation example interface